commcastro/commcastro.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Researcher interested in the application of machine learning to advance engineering.
-Currently exploring the intersection of machine learning and digital signal processing to design the optical networks of the future.
+Optical communications researcher with expertise in developing machine learning (ML)-based digital signal processing (DSP) solutions for transmission networks.
+My doctoral research focused on developing power-efficient equalisation schemes for next-generation optical transmission systems.
+I am proficient in programming, algorithm design, simulations, and implementing custom ML models and DSP pipelines.
+I also have hands-on experience with experimental validation.